JohYoshida/jungle-rails/README.md

 A mini e-commerce application built with Ruby on Rails 4.2, based on Lighthouse Labs' Jungle project.
 Created for the purpose of learning Rails and working with an existing codebase.

+Users can add products to a shopping cart and purchase them using Stripe for transactions.
+They can register an account in order to leave reviews on products.

+Average ratings are displayed on the product index page.
+Reviews and ratings can be found on individual product pages.

+Admins can add new products or product categories to the site.

 ## Setup

 1. Fork & Clone